zelanko/sql-docs.es-es/docs/2014/relational-databases/track-changes/work-with-change-data-sql-server.md

  `An insufficient number of arguments were supplied for the procedure or function cdc.fn_cdc_get_all_changes_ ...`

- El error correspondiente devuelto para un `net changes` consulta es el siguiente:
+ El error correspondiente devuelto para un `net changes` consulta es la siguiente:

  `Msg 313, Level 16, State 3, Line 1`